Knocked Loose: 2013–2016: Formative year, demo and Pop Culture

-In the Spring of 2016, Knocked Loose supported Counterparts on their headlining tour.
+In the spring of 2016, Knocked Loose supported Counterparts on their headlining tour.
 Gideon & Expire also joined up as support.
-The band then embarked on a Summer tour supporting The Acacia Strain on their 2016 Common Vision Tour.
-Oceano, Culture Killer and To the Wind also joined up on the tour.
-Then in the fall, the band supported Stick to Your Guns on their Better Ash than Dust tour.
-Stray from the Path and Expire joined up on the lineup as support.
+The band then supported The Acacia Strain on their 2016 Common Vision Tour, along with Oceano, Culture Killer and To the Wind.
+That fall, the band supported Stick to Your Guns on their Better Ash than Dust tour with Stray from the Path and Expire.